 Compensation for Dog Bite Injuries

 Not all dogs that bite people are bad dogs.
-As California personal injury attorneys, we have seen our fair share of dog bite cases.
+As Orange County dog bite attorneys, we have seen our fair share of dog bite cases.

 While it is true that there are some breeds that are inherently more dangerous than others, all breeds of dogs are capable of attacking people and causing injury.
 If you have been bitten by a dog, regardless of the dog’s nature or breed, you are entitled to be compensated.